jazmin10/Bamazon/README.md

 ## bamazonCustomer Instructions

-1. Run "node bamazonCustomer.js" on command line
+1. Run `node bamazonCustomer.js` on command line

 2. You will see the list of products.
 Listed as ID#) ITEM | PRICE($)
     - Enter product's id